MicrosoftDocs/Devices-docs/surface/dma-protect.md

 ![System information showing DMA Protection enabled.](images/systeminfodma.png)

-If a Surface removable SSD is tampered with, the device will shutoff power.
+If a Surface removable SSD is tampered with, the device will shut off power.
 The resulting reboot causes UEFI to wipe memory, to erase any residual data.